Natural Dog Beds - The Best Choice

 For example, wool is an abundant and under-utilised natural resource available on our doorstep.
 A superb insulator, it is highly breathable, has excellent moisture-wicking properties, offers a degree of natural ‘bounce’, naturally deters many forms of infestation and can be an effective fire retardant … So why use chemicals?

-At Berkeley, we are not fanatical about the Eco / Green argument – We just try to embody the basic ethos in all our product development and business practices as we believe it makes a great deal of sense so we are constantly striving to move towards more natural and organic dog beds.
+At Berkeley, we are not fanatical about the Eco / Green argument – We just try to embody the basic ethos in all our product development and business practices as we believe it makes a great deal of sense so we are constantly striving to move towards more natural dog beds that are non-toxic and safe for your dog.

 Hence, as a business we –